Reviews You Can Rely On

 A set of multiple beam-forming microphones and specially formulated voice-targeting algorithms work together to deliver surprisingly good call quality.

-Our live calls from a quiet office space showed that both male and female voices sounded “decently clear” but “a little far away.”
-The quality is a smidge below a phone microphone, but it still sounded pretty good.
+Our live calls from a quiet office space revealed that both male and female voices sounded decently clear, but a little distant.
+The quality is slightly below that of a phone microphone, but it still sounds pretty good.

 Side-by-Side Comparison